Alocaspi/Polymers-Kinetic-Mechanisms/PE/LDPE/README.md

 thermodynamics, transport) and a sub-folder of LiquidProperties.
 The latter is required by OpenSMOKE but reports only FAKE liquid properties of all the chemical species included in the mechanism.
-These are required for the 1D model we have but they have not yet been addressed for polymers as I studied only the 0D systems.
+These are required for the 1D microgravity model available in OpenSMOKE, but they have not yet been addressed for polymers outside of 0D systems.

-To run the simulation, OpenSMOKEpp needs to preprocess the kinetic mechanism This is performed with the CHEMKINPreprocessor.exe in the exe folder which is called by the Run_kinetics.bat in the example folders OpenSMOKE reads the chemkin format files

-The starting polymer at room temperature is described by the species P-CnH2n-P_S and P-CnH2n-P which represent the crystalline and amorphous polymer If the simulation starts above the melting point (130°C), the polymer is described only by P-CnH2n-P
+The starting polymer at room temperature is described by the species P-CnH2n-P_S and P-CnH2n-P which represent the crystalline and amorphous polymer If the simulation starts above the melting point (130ï¿½C), the polymer is described only by P-CnH2n-P